Free Wildcard Certificates with Certbot

 Certbot is a package on many different distributions which simplifies the task of registering and managing Lets Encrypt certificates.

-In this post, setup a scheduled task to automate a renewal process for a domainname.
+In this post, you will setup a scheduled task to automate this process for your domain name.

 0 .
 Latest updates and prerequisites.